Log Analytics workspace data export in Azure Monitor (preview)

 If the data export rule includes an unsupported table, the configuration will succeed, but no data will be exported for that table.
 If the table is later supported, then its data will be exported at that time.

 Supported tables are currently limited to those specified below.
 All data from the table will be exported unless limitations are specified.
-This list is updated as support for additional tables added.
+This list is updated as more tables are added.

 |Event||Partial support – data arriving from Log Analytics agent (MMA) or Azure Monitor Agent (AMA) is fully supported in export.
 Data arriving via Diagnostics Extension agent is collected though storage while this path isn’t supported in export.2|